FiuuPayment/SDK-Fiuu_PHP/README.md

 # SDK-Fiuu_PHP

-This is a PHP library for integrating with the Razer Merchant Services (Fiuu) hosted payment gateway.
+This is a PHP library for integrating with the Fiuu hosted payment gateway.
 It provides a simple interface for creating and managing transactions, handling callbacks, and more.

 ## Installation